Don’t Clean Your Garage Floor Before Seeing This

 How to Keep the Garage Floor Clean

-Add entry way mats to wipe your feet before going in the house.
+- Add entryway mats to wipe your feet before going into the house.

-You might also want to read our article: Garage Floor Mat Materials: Choosing the Best Mat Material for Your Needs (opens in a new window)
+You might also want to read my article: Garage Floor Mat Materials: Choosing the Best Mat Material for Your Needs (opens in a new window)

 Get garage mats that include an oil absorption feature.
 These mats have extra rubber to separate the oil from the garage floor.
 Consider getting a mat with a good grip on the bottom.

 The annoying thing about regular carpets is that the corners flip up.
-They become a trip hazard when they’re not taped to the floor.
-A good grip fixes this.
+They become a trip hazard when they're not taped to the floor.
+You might need to tape them down with heavy-duty tape.

-For real protection all the way around, get a couple rolls of heavy duty floor mat.
-The roll up mats unfurl in one piece. install it from the back of the garage toward the door.
+For real protection, all the way around, get a couple of rolls of heavy-duty floor mats.
+The rubber roll-out mats unfurl in one piece.
+Install roll-out mats starting at the back of the garage and unroll them toward the door.

-Roll up mats are embossed with diamond or coin shapes.
+Roll-out mats are embossed with diamond or coin shapes.
 Any water falls below the embossed area and away from your feet.
+The patterns help make them anti-slip.

 Good Habits for a Clean Floor